 UK greentech innovation, HERU, which uses resources such as uneaten food, single use plastics, nappies and coffee cups as fuel to heat water within commercial and domestic properties, has taken a major step to market with its first licence agreement.

-James Clark Technologies (JCT) will manufacture and sell the commercial HERU by Quarter 3 2020.
+James Clark Technologies (JCT) will supply the early adopter commercial HERU units from Quarter 4 2020.
 Led by Tristan Carmichael, JCT possesses substantial experience within the heating and electronic controls industry.
 Tristan is an expert in product development, having obtained a Masters Degree in Mechanical Engineering from Imperial College London and working as both an International Product Manager and Project Leader at BOSCH Thermotechnik GmbH for over 10 years.